rhdpin/nhltv-fetcher/README.md

 2. [Install Streamlink](https://github.com/streamlink/streamlink). nhltv-fetcher assumes that `streamlink` executable can be found from PATH.
 3. Create [authentication file](#authentication-file) in same directory where `nhltv-fetcher` executable is.

 MacOS: Newer MacOS operating systems complain that Apple can't check if the binary files are malicious.
-The following command (in directory where binaries were extracted) to make Mac treat the files as safe:
+The following command can be used (in directory where binaries were extracted) to make Mac treat the files as safe:
 `xattr -d com.apple.quarantine *`
 ### Method 3: Docker
 [Docker image](https://hub.docker.com/repository/docker/rhdpin/nhltv-fetcher) contains full setup, so no installation of Streamlink is needed.